razscu/razscu/README.md

 ### Hi there 👋

+- ⚡ Welcome to my GitHub page.
+It is still under construction as I'm exploring things outside of Android.
+There will be new projects soon!
+- 🌱 Learning Software/Web Development and Security.

 <!--
 **razscu/razscu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.